J-Sanderson/100-days-of-code/log.md

 ### Day 58: August 10, 2017

 **Today's Progress**: Still unable to sign up for Cloud 9 for the back end projects.
 Looking around at some of FCC's beta tutorials, but it's slow and feels a bit buggy.
+Found the [alpha React challenges](http://hysterical-amusement.surge.sh) which seem to be a bit smoother, going through those instead.

+**Thoughts:** Everything feels big and complicated again.
+Bye, comfort zone!

 ### Day 57: August 9, 2017